craigbilner/react-component-tester/README.md

 `propFunc` takes a string which is the prop of a dumb component to which you are passing a function

-`mapTo` takes a string which maps to the method on the smart component class
+`mapsTo` takes a string which maps to the method on the smart component class

-if your `mapTo` method expects some specific arguments, these can be passed as an array using `withArgs`
+if your `mapsTo` method expects some specific arguments, these can be passed as an array using `withArgs`

 the returned value will be a boolean indicating if the given prop function maps to the expected class method